zhiyue-yi/text-searcher/README.md

 # Performance Testing

+## 1 This Project

-No. of searched files: 38476
+No. of searched files: 6210

-No. of lines searched: 24194209
+No. of lines searched: 813807

 Avg.
+No. of lines per file: 131

+No. of lines containing keyword: 134

+Time elapsed: 4.216 seconds

+## 2 4 JavaScript Projects with smaller node_modules

+No. of searched files: 19586

+No. of lines searched: 23408923

+Avg.
+No. of lines per file: 1196

+No. of lines containing keyword:

+Time elapsed: 47.732 seconds

+## 3 7 JavaScript Projects with node_modules and 2 Python projects

+No. of searched files: 38504

+No. of lines searched: 24194678

+Avg.
 No. of lines per file: 629

-No. of lines containing keyword: 852
+No. of lines containing keyword: 849

 Time elapsed: 48.305 seconds

+## 4 4 JavaScript Projects with large node_modules

+No. of searched files: 68693

+No. of lines searched: 9225014

+Avg.
+No. of lines per file: 135

+No. of lines containing keyword: 1306

+Time elapsed: 59.975 seconds

 # Limitation